amit6604/Certificates/README.md

-# Certificates earned by me.
+# This repo contains all Certificates earned online by IBM intiative Cognitive Classes.